eyupbarlas/New-Coin-Listing-Detection-Bot/README.md

 ## Architecture
 ![Bzzman's NCL Bot Architecture](https://user-images.githubusercontent.com/72407947/138091419-74ddf933-acd3-4267-9ba5-7d74d888e6f0.jpg)
 ## About Project
   ***Work in progress.*** This bot basically gets new coin listings from Binance using Binance API.
 An alert gets raised every time that a coin gets listed on Binance.
 After the alert, you can use the web page to purchase coins with the portion percentage.
+You need a Binance account to start trading.
+Then when you connect the API keys, you can purchase coins.
 Crypto trading is highly volatile.
 This project doesn't possess any trading advise.
 Trade carefully.
 ## Features
 * Getting market data every 10 minutes to detect if any new coin gets listed on Binance.
 * After detection, user gets notified via Telegram.